 The winds blow at such great speeds that they shred leaves and berries from the vines.
-The extreme winds are countered by training vines into a koulera or basket shape, in concentric circles close to the ground.
+The extreme winds are countered by training vines into a basket shape, in concentric circles close to the ground.
 This method protects grapes from the wind and provides further shade from a dense canopy of leaves.
 Now that the grapes are protected from the worst effects of strong winds, the wind influence helps to temper the intense heat.

 Assyrtiko vines trained into a basket shape

 The major benefactor of this unique growing environment is Assyrtiko.
 This white grape is by far the most planted on the island.
 Wines made from Assyrtiko are typically high acid, high alcohol and full-bodied white wines.
 They are really unique and very different to Riesling, Chardonnay, or any other international white varieties.
 They have fresh citrus and mineral aromas and generally stun visitors to the island as perfect accompaniments for the traditional cusine.

 Not to be confused with the vin santo of Italy, this sweet wine is made by drying out Assyrtiko grapes and then pressing the raisin-like grapes to produce a thick, syrupy juice.
 They are fermented to a low level and usually barrel aged, producing a beautifully balanced sweet wine that goes perfectly with strong cheeses.